A Powerful Guide to Mixing Punchy Drums

 Let’s go through the drums one by one and give you some simple and practical tips you can use right away.

 1. Kick Drum Sound

 Mixing drums starts with the foundation of the kick drum.
 The sound of the kick drum, along with the snare will be the defining factors of your drum sound.
 If you leave the kick drum sounding wrong, the whole foundation of the song will lose its footing.
 The kick drum needs to be tight and punchy, with enough low end to fill up the bass range and enough mids to cut through the mix.

 It’s important to emphasize the low end of the kick with EQ.
 If you feel there isn’t enough bass to your kick drum, a low shelving boost around 80 – 100 Hz normally does the trick.

 A boomy kick drum can also cloud up the clarity of your kick drum sound, so it’s usually a good idea to cut around 200 – 250 Hz if you feel there is too much muddiness in your kick drum sound.
-A boxy kick drum sound is also a common nuisance, which can be fixed with Eq’ing out the boxiness that resides in the area around 300 – 600Hz or so.
+A boxy kick drum sound is also a common nuisance, which can be fixed by Eq’ing out the boxiness that resides in the area around 300 – 600Hz or so.

 If your kick drum is all thump and no snap, then we need to bring out the sound of the beater.
 We can usually find it around the 2 – 4 kHz area.
 Depending on the genre of the song, and the type of beater used, different frequency boosts in the beater area generate different sounds.
 A boost at 2.5 kHz is more of a typical rock sound as opposed to a narrower boost at around 4 kHz, which results in a Hardcore Metal type snap.